 Amazon.com updates its list of the bestselling books every hour.
-Here is a snapshot of what is hot right now, this Monday morning, May 4, in the “Organizational Behavior” section of the “Business and Investing”category.
+Here is a snapshot of what is hot right now, this Monday morning, February 14, in the “Organizational Behavior” section of the “Business and Investing” category.

 1. Thank God It’s Monday!: How to Create a Workplace You and Your Customers Love by Roxanne Emmerich.
 Consultant and public speaker Emmerich writes that passion and creativity are the keys to changing a dysfunctional company into one with happier and more productive workers, as well as happier and more loyal customers.

 2. Switch: How to Change Things When Change Is Hard by Chip Heath and Dan Heath.
 The authors of Made to Stick: Why Some Ideas Survive and Others Die contend that our minds are ruled by two different systems — the rational mind and the emotional mind — that compete for control.
 The rational mind wants to change something at work; the emotional mind loves the comfort of the existing routine.
 This tension can doom a change effort — but if it is overcome, change can come quickly.
 In Switch, the Heaths show how everyday people — employees and managers, parents and nurses — have united both minds and, as a result, achieved dramatic results.